Atherectomy and angioplasty are methods that can be used to open arteries without surgery.

 Copyright © Nucleus Medical Media, Inc.

-Most often, these procedures are done when an artery is narrowed by atherosclerosis .
-If the artery is too narrow, blood is no longer able to pass through.
+Most often, these procedures are done when an artery is narrowed by atherosclerosis, and there is no improvement with exercise or medication treatment.
+Also if the artery is too narrow, blood is no longer able to pass through.
 The body part then suffers from lack of oxygen, also called ischemia.
 This can cause different symptoms, depending on the part of the body that is not getting enough oxygen.

 If you are planning to have an atherectomy or angioplasty, your doctor will review a list of possible complications, which may include: